- American Physical Society Sites

 The award was established in 1999 in memory of Dr. Mitsuyoshi Tanaka with funding provided by friends and family.

-A candidate may be renominated once for this Award in the year following their original nomination.
+A candidate may be renominated once for this award in the year following their original nomination.
 In this case a new nomination package must be submitted to the Committee, stating that the candidate had been nominated the previous year.

 Serving a diverse and inclusive community of physicists is a primary goal for APS.
-Nominations of qualified women and members of underrepresented minority groups are especially encouraged.
+Nominations of women and members of underrepresented minority groups are especially encouraged.